isomerpages/moe-asrjc/_highlights/ASRJC as 6th CLEP JC Centre.md

 Language, enhance students’ knowledge and understanding of Chinese Literature and Culture, and develop effectively bilingual students.</p>
 <p>CLEP is a two-year programme and CLEP-JC students must offer H2 Chinese
-Language and Literature (H2 CLL) at ‘A’ Level.
+Language and Literature (H2 CLL) at A-Level.
 It will consist of signature activities such as language camps and overseas immersion programmes.
 There will also be enrichment activities such as literary lecture series and internship opportunities.</p>